olioapps/aframe-typescript-redux/README.md

 const system = new AframeRedux.ReduxConnectedSystem(store).register()
 ```

-Registering this AFrame system will cause `ReduxConnectedSystem` to forward state changes to any entities bound to the `redux-connected` comopnent as shown below.
+Instantiating a `ReduxConnectedSystem` and supplying your redux store will cause store changes to be forwarded to entities bound to the `redux-connected` component.

 ## 2. Create an aframe entity that is redux-connected

-Below is the html to create an aframe `a-text` entity which is given a component `my-component`, and is also redux connected via the compnent `redux-connected`:
+Below is the html to create an aframe `a-text` entity which is given a component `my-component`, and is also redux connected via `redux-connected`:

 ```html
 <a-text my-component redux-connected="count: count"